neilenns/streamdeck-trackaudio/README.md

 **TrackAudio must be running for the ATIS letter to update.**

-The ATIS letter action shows the current AITS letter for a station, refreshed automatically every five minutes.
+The ATIS letter action shows the current AITS letter for a station, refreshed automatically every minute.
 When the ATIS letter updates the action will show an orange background until the action is pressed to reset the state.
-Pressing the action when it is not in the updated state will force a refresh of the data from VATSIM.
+Pressing the action when it is not in the updated state will force a refresh of the ATIS information.

 ### ATIS letter action settings <!-- omit from toc -->